On the Search for Feedback in Reinforcement Learning: A Near-Optimal Decoupling Principle

 with the terminal condition $J_T^0 = c_T$, and where we have dropped the explicit reference to the argument of the functions $x$ for convenience. \\ Similarly, one obtains by equating the $O(\epsilon^2)$ terms in Eq. \ref{f3} that:

 which after regrouping the terms yields:

 with terminal boundary condition $J_T^1 = 0$.
 Note the perturbation structure of Eqs. \ref{f4} and \ref{f5}, $J_t^0$ can be solved without knowledge of $J_t^1, J_t^2$ etc, while $J_t^1$ requires knowledge only of $J_t^0$, and so on.
-In other words, the equations can be solved sequentially rather than simultaneously.\\

-Now, let us consider the deterministic policy $u_t^d(\cdot)$ that is a result of solving the deterministic DP equation:
+In other words, the equations can be solved sequentially rather than simultaneously.\\ Now, let us consider the deterministic policy $u_t^d(\cdot)$ that is a result of solving the deterministic DP equation:

-where $x' = x + \bar{f}\Delta t + \bar{g} u \Delta t$, i.e., the deterministic system obtained by setting $\epsilon =0$ in Eq. \ref{SDE0}, and $\phi_t$ represents the optimal cost-to-go of the deterministic system.
-Analogous to the stochastic case, $u_t^d = \frac{-\bar{g}}{r} \phi_t^x$.
+where $x' = x + \bar{f}\Delta t + \bar{g} u^d_t \Delta t$, i.e., the deterministic system obtained by setting $\epsilon =0$ in Eq. \ref{SDE0}, and $\phi_t$ represents the optimal cost-to-go of the deterministic system.
+Analogous to the stochastic case, $u_t^d = \frac{-\bar{g}}{r} \phi_{t+1}^x$.
 Next, let $\varphi_t$ denote the cost-to-go of the deterministic policy $u_t^d(\cdot)$ \textit{when applied to the stochastic system, i.e., Eq. \ref{SDE0} with $\epsilon >0$}.
 Then, the cost-to-go of the deterministic policy, when applied to the stochastic system, satisfies:

-where $x' = \bar{f}\Delta t + \bar{g}u_t^d \Delta t + \epsilon\sqrt{\Delta t}\omega_t$.
+where $x' = x+\bar{f}\Delta t + \bar{g}u_t^d \Delta t + \epsilon\sqrt{\Delta t}\omega_t$.
 Substituting $u_t^d(\cdot) = \frac{-\bar{g}}{r}\phi_t^x$ into the equation above implies that:

 As before, if we gather the terms for $\epsilon^0$, $\epsilon^2$ etc. on both sides of the above equation, we shall get the equations governing $\varphi_t^0, \varphi_t^1$ etc. First, looking at the $\epsilon^0$ term in Eq. \ref{f6}, we obtain: